 While our primary focus until now has been our mission of improving the quality of life of older adults, our long term plan is for the company to be financially self supporting.
 We are experimenting with several different ways to make this happen, with a key requirement being that it does not conflict with our goal of doing independent, objective research.

 We also use affiliate links in some places on the site.
 For example, when we have links to specific products on Amazon or other sites at which you can buy the products, we sometimes use affiliate links.
 This means that if you click on those links and go to (say) Company xxx, and then end up buying a product, Company xxx will give us a small share of the revenue they make from the sale.
 This in no way affects the price you pay.
 Tech-enhanced Life belongs to several affiliate programs, including the Amazon Affiliate program.
+As an Amazon Associate (and member of several other affiliate programs) we earn from qualifying purchases.

 We accept donations to help fund our research, and if you would like to help support our work, you can donate here.